-GEAR BOX - Teens at Squaw Valley for the Feast found a place to meet and relax at the Gear Box, a teen center that featured a lounge, games and snack bar.
-The center was primarily staffed by teens.
-(See "Gear Box," this page.)
-[Photos by Dave Beard]
+GEAR BOX - Teens at Squaw Valley for the Feast found a place to meet and relax at the Gear Box, a teen center that featured a lounge, games

 Students also teach

 By Susan Karoska

 SAN DIEGO, Calif. - A different type of educational experience

 started with the first meeting of a San

 Diego writing class Sept.
 30 at the

 home of Church member Helen M.

-Barkdoll in La Mesa, Calif.
+Reddell in La Mesor.
+Califien M. Barkdoll in La Mesa, Calif.